geomagpy/magpy/README.md

 Working with flagging information is also supported by the database class.
 There are three methods which can be used to store and read flags from databases.
-An existing flagging object can be stored in the database using the following command assuming you flags are contained in variable *fl*
+An existing flagging object can be stored in the database using the following command assuming you flags are contained in variable 'fl'

         db.flags_to_db(fl)

 Reading flags from the database is done similar.
-Possible options are starttime, endtime, sensorid, comment, key and
+Possible options are *starttime*, *endtime*, *sensorid*, *comment*, *key* and *flagtype*:
-flagtype:

         flnew = db.flags_from_db()